zzzx1224/SingleSampleGeneralization-ICLR2022/kfold224/README.md

-Put images in this folder.
+Download images in this folder.